-Since guests typically arrive from different parts of the world we will have one pick-up time, at Trondheim airport, at 14hr00 on the 6th May.
-We aim to return you to the airport at mid-day on the 13th May.
-The Retreat starts with dinner on the 6th and finishes after breakfast on the 13th.
+Since quests typically arrive from different parts of the world we will have one pick-up time, at Steinkjer Railway station, mid-afternoon on the 20th February.
+We will let you know the exact time closer to departure.
+You can take a train from Trondheim airport to Steinkjer.
+We aim to return you to the Steinkjer railway station by mid-day on 27th February.
+The Retreat starts with dinner on the 20th and finishes after breakfast on the 27th.
 You may wish to stay in Trondheim the night before the Retreat starts and/or on the night it ends.
-The journey from and too the airport from Lauvsnes takes about 3 1⁄2 hours.
+The journey from and to the airport, if you are driving, takes about 3 1⁄2 hours.
+The drive between Steinkjer to Lauvsnes takes about 1 hour 20 minutes.